-Starting a podcast may seem like the easiest thing in the world.
+Starting a Successful podcast may seem like the easiest thing in the world.
 All you’ll need at first in setting up your own podcast could be as basic as having your own smartphone and having access to the Internet and a podcast app of any kind.

-At first, it might seem like that’s all you need to get going, but in the long run you’re going to need a little bit more to not only start a professional podcast but to also ensure that it becomes a success.
+At first, it might seem like that’s all you need to get going, but in the long run you’re going to need a little bit more to not only start a professional Successful podcast but to also ensure that it becomes a success.

-In order to start a podcast, you’re going to first of all source out an idea for your podcast; let’s call this, idea conceptualization.
+In order to start a podcast, you’re going to first of all source an idea for your podcast; let’s call this, idea conceptualization.
 This is the first stage you need to go through when starting your podcast.

 You will need an interesting idea or topic that your podcast will be centered around.
-This idea or topic could revolve around a lot of lifestyle conversations or a podcast about health, movie reviews, conversations surrounding politics and a whole lot more.
+This idea or topic could revolve around a lot of lifestyle conversations or a podcast about health, movie reviews, conversations surrounding politics, and a whole lot more.

-To start the podcast, you can begin by using the most basic podcasting equipment you can find.
-Set up your podcast online by using any website or app that houses podcasts, whether it’s Apple podcasts on iTunes or Google podcast or even apps like Anchor – the choice is yours.
+To start the Successful podcast, you can begin by using the most basic podcasting equipment you can find.
+Set up your podcast online by using any website or app that houses podcasts, whether it’s Apple podcasts on iTunes or Google podcasts, or even apps like Anchor – the choice is yours.

 How to Start a Successful Podcast (7 Easy Steps)

 There are a few steps that need to be covered if you intend to start a successful podcast.
 This goes beyond using just your phone to record the podcasts.
-You will need some equipment, your ideas, a target audience and a bulletproof plan that will help with the promotion of the podcast.
+You will need some equipment, your ideas, a target audience, and a bulletproof plan that will help with the promotion of the podcast.